hapax/hapax.github.io/assets/simple-physics.md

 Some people argue it doesn't matter (there is infamous MythBusters episode about it) since you encounter the same number of rain drops whether you walk or run.
-Let's use collision cylinders to check!
+Let's use collision cylinders to test this claim!

-We will of course model people as spheres, but see Exercise 14 for a more realistic approach.
+We will model people as spheres (naturally), but see Exercise 14 for a more realistic approach.
-So, you are a sphere of radius $R$, running through the rain.
+So, you are a sphere of radius $R$ caught in a rainstorm, and shelter is a distance $d$.
-The rain consists of very tiny balls of water, falling directly down at some speed $v$.
+The rain consists of very tiny balls of water, falling directly down (no wind) at some speed $v$.
-(We will consider the effects of wind in a moment.)
 Viewed in the reference frame of the falling drops, there are $n$ drops per unit volume.
+The speed $v$ and density $n$ can change with height, but we are only interested in these quantities near the ground, so we are at liberty to imagine that they are constant.

+We haven't talked about how to deal with colliding objects all moving in the same direction, and here's the nice thing: we don't need to!
+Instead, let's think about everything in the reference frame of the rain.
+Imagine it extends infinitely in all directions, with density of drops
+$n$.
+You, the sphere, travel in a vertical direction at speed $v$, and horizontally towards the shelter (represented as a vertical line a distance $d$ away) at some speed of your choice, $u$.
+The question is: does the number of drops you collide with on your way to shelter depend on $u$?

+The answer is obviously *yes*.
+If you stand still, you simply move vertically, and collide with an *infinite* amount of water on your way to shelter.
+If you move at speed $u$, you arrive at shelter in time $t = d/u$, and hence your path has length

+$$
+x = \sqrt{(vt)^2 + (ut)^2} = d\sqrt{1 + (v/u)^2}.
+$$

+Since the drops are small, your cross-section is $\sigma = \pi R^2$, and hence the number of drops you collide with is

+$$
+nV = n x \sigma = nd\pi R^2\sqrt{1 + (v/u)^2}.
+$$

 ---